acheronfail/i3stat/IDEAS.md

 * script to generate and resize screenshots to easily update readme
   * `scrot` + `convert` with `Xephyr`, etc
-* ipc functions have too many args - create an "ipc context" or something?
-* use i3bar's `urgent`?

 ## Tips